 Prayer and meditation, a time to reflect, emptying yourself and your thoughts is the only path to health.
 It is the only way for lowering high blood pressure naturally.
 De-stressing is so important in our world that is always under pressure.

 Say positive affirmations of peace and hope and abundant time.
 Say it like you mean it.
 Tell your arteries and veins that you give them permission to relax.
 In your meditations, visualize the relaxation and opening of your vessels to the life-giving, blood-carrying oxygen that you are subconsciously restricting from yourself.
 High blood pressure is the added force required to push your blood through tense and constricted arteries.

 Constricted arteries are the result of a continued stress response of your body: the well-know fight or flight phenomenon when the cortisol being pumped through your body leaves you in a continual state of alert.
 This continued pressure from your tense and constricted blood vessels will eventually wear out your heart and cardiovascular system.

 You can take anti-hypertension medications, called 'beta-blockers' that open constricted blood vessels.
 Indeed, most do, but drugs should be your last resort.
 Lifestyle changes should always be first in the fight against primary hypertension.

-you are pre-hypertensive or have Stage I hypertension, always ask your
+you have Stage I or Stage II hypertension, always ask your

 doctor to try behavioral measures first.
 These would include losing weight, maintaining a healthy diet, reducing salt intake, non-stressful aerobic exercise, limiting your alcohol intake, quitting smoking and practicing all the body-mind techniques that I teach on this website.